ssp21/ssp21-spec/ssp21.md

 `HandshakeError` is the enumeration with the same name.
 Returning this enumeration means that the responder will abort the handshake proceedure and return the `ReplyHandshakeError` message reporting the `HandshakeError` that occured.

+The ResponderHandshake interface always validates the following parts of `RequestHandshakeBegin`:

+1. The `mode_data` bytes must conform to the `handshake_mode`.
+2. The `ephemeral_data` bytes must conform to the `handshake_mode`.
+3. The `spec.handshake_ephemeral` enumeration must agree with the `handshake_mode`.

+Other validation is left to the generic handshake proceedure in the following sections.

 ### Generic Handshake Procedure